 Meet Our Partners

-All types of organizations—healthcare, government, faith-based, greek, minority, professional, and civic, among others—partner with the American Kidney Fund to spread the word about kidney disease and support our programs and services.
-If your organization is interested in partnership opportunities with the American Kidney Fund, please contact Tess Kukovich to learn more.
+All types of organizations—healthcare, government, faith-based, Greek, minority, professional and civic, among others—partner with the American Kidney Fund to spread the word about kidney disease and support our programs and services.
+If your organization is interested in partnership opportunities with the American Kidney Fund, please contact John Manning to learn more.

 American Association of Diabetes Educators